ewoks-kit/ewoksorange/doc/deal_with_execution.rst

 Handling everything yourself
 ----------------------------

-In some cases you might want to execute one :class:`Task` with ewoks and another with Orange.
+In some cases you might want to execute one :class:`Task` with Ewoks and another with Orange.

 For this, inherit directly from :class:`OWWidget` and provide the `ewokstaskclass` pointing to the Task to be executed by ewoks.